 We understand that it can be a difficult topic to approach, but you can avoid irreversible and life-threatening consequences by finding cancer early.
 We provide a prompt and efficient service to detect, diagnose and treat the disease.
 If you are worried that you may have prostate cancer, or fall into the high risk category, book a prostate screen with our specialist consultants today.

-Available at the following clinics
+Available at the following clinic

 A prostate screen is recommended for all men over the age of 50.
 You may also be at higher risk if you are a black man or have a family history of the disease.
-Our prostate screening in London and Kent involves a series of tests and assessments designed to detect signs of prostate cancer.
+Our prostate screening in London involves a series of tests and assessments designed to detect signs of prostate cancer.

 Your prostate screen will include: